Legal sports betting has come to New Hampshire.

 Also, similar to signing up, it is crucial to check PlayNH before making that first deposit.
 We will often have several bonuses available that you won’t find anywhere else.

-Unless you are enjoying a free bet bonus, the next step to get started with online betting is to make a deposit.
+Unless you are enjoying a bonus bet bonus, the next step to get started with online betting is to make a deposit.
 This is where the big advantage of regulated online sportsbooks comes in.
 You get to choose from a number of popular payment options — with no need to use crypto or expensive gift cards like you do with the offshore sites.

 There are four main categories of payment methods: cards, bank transfers, electronic wallets and cash.
 Within each you will have several options.
 Here are the most popular ways to get your money on board: